The old fort and monastery on Namgyal peak overlook the bazaar and old part of

 From the monastery at the town's end we see the remains of the old fortress.

-The tower of Hankar dzong is still in good condition and the prayerflag on top is exchanged every year.
+The tower of Hankar dzong is still in good condition and the prayerflag on top

 View from the foot of the tower down to the village